Home Cocktails Ordinary Drink Pink Gin

 Pink Gin Variations

-Pink Gin Fizz This variation adds a splash of soda water for a refreshing twist.
-Swap: Add soda water instead of serving straight gin.
+Pink Gin and Tonic This variation adds tonic water to the classic Pink Gin, creating a refreshing and bubbly drink.
+Swap: Add tonic water instead of serving neat.

-Elderflower Pink Gin Incorporates elderflower liqueur for a floral note, enhancing the drink's complexity.
-Swap: Add 1/2 oz elderflower liqueur to the gin.
+Elderflower Pink Gin Incorporates elderflower liqueur for a floral twist, enhancing the sweetness of the drink.
+Swap: Add elderflower liqueur in place of some gin.

 Pairs Well With